International Wrestling Federation

 The International Wrestling Federation (IWF, also known as Killer Kowalski's All-Stars) was a professional wrestling promotion that held events in the New England area of the United States from 1979 to 1996, when it was run by Killer Kowalski.
 The promotion was based in Reading, Massachusetts, with offices in Burlington, Vermont.
-It operated in conjunction with Kowalski's famed wrestling school in Malden, Massachusetts.
+It operated in conjunction with Kowalski's wrestling school in Malden, Massachusetts.

 History and overview

 Formation

 The International Wrestling Federation was formed in 1979 by Killer Kowalski two years after starting his wrestling school, the Killer Kowalski Institute for Professional Wrestling, in Malden, Massachusetts.
 According to former student John Callahan, Kowalski decided to form his own group after an argument with Angelo Savoldi at the Boston Garden.
 The first championship titles were introduced in the early 1980s with Kowalski and The Executioners being billed as the first IWF Heavyweight and Tag Team Champions respectively.
 That same year, the IWF began airing a Sunday morning show, Bedlam from Boston, on the WXNE-TV.
 During this period, Kowalski partnered with Dominic DeNucci and Bruno Sammartino's "International Wrestling" group based in Pittsburgh, Pennsylvania.